tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/AI 内容识别/语音识别/语音 bucket 接口/查询语音识别开通状态_intl_en.md

 >?
 > - Authorization: Auth String (for more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778)).
 > - When this feature is used by a sub-account, relevant permissions must be granted.
-For more information, see Authorization Granularity.
+For more information, see [Authorization Granularity](https://www.tencentcloud.com/document/product/1045/49896) .
 >

 #### Request headers